blockchain-certificates/cert-viewer/README.md

 TODO
 ===
-  - mailchimp?
+  - medialab mailchimp?
   - ok to rename project? change from coins?
   - everything other than UI is common
   - changed some URLs, made things more general
     - issuer and criteria
-  - glue between projects. from user entry to cert creation
+  - docs from user entry to cert creation
+  - in general not happy with class, package and function names. revisit
   - ensure no issues with zip entry, check leading 0s
   - markdown to rst for documentation (?)
   - load recent txids dynamically
+  - consider adding setup.py, easy install, etc

 Contact
 ===